Dina Pronicheva: Experience under German occupation

-According to Pronicheva's nephew Mikhail, after escaping from Babi Yar, when Dina Pronicheva tried to visit her children at her mother-in-law’s, "a cleaner in the block called the police, who took her son Vlodya hostage, threatening to kill him unless Dina handed herself in.
-When the police then called for the “soul destroyer” — a van equipped with a gas chamber — a friendly neighbour bribed a policeman to let Vlodya go."
+According to Pronicheva's nephew Mikhail, after escaping from Babi Yar, when Dina Pronicheva tried to visit her children at her mother-in-law's, "a cleaner in the block called the police, who took her son Vlodya hostage, threatening to kill him unless Dina handed herself in.
+When the police then called for the "soul destroyer" — a van equipped with a gas chamber — a friendly neighbour bribed a policeman to let Vlodya go."

-War Crimes Trial
+War crimes trial

 Pronicheva was one of the very few survivors of the massacre.
 At least 28 other survivors are known.

 Pronicheva was the only survivor of the massacre to testify afterwards at the 24 January 1946 Kiev-based war-crimes trial.
 Based on one of the at least 12 versions of her testimony and other evidence at a trial supervised by the NKVD, 12 of the 15 accused German prisoners of war were executed, including Paul Scheer.

 She later related her horrifying story to writer Anatoly Kuznetsov, who incorporated it into his novel Babi Yar, published in censored form in Yunost in 1966.

 Later life

 Dina Pronicheva returned to Babi Yar every year after the war, and appears to have addressed a crowd there on the 25th anniversary of the massacre.
-In 1967, during their preparations for a trial of former members of Sonderkommando 4a, officials in the West German city of Darmstadt apparently asked the Prosecutor’s Office in Kiev to question Pronicheva.
+In 1967, during their preparations for a trial of former members of Sonderkommando 4a, officials in the West German city of Darmstadt apparently asked the Prosecutor's Office in Kiev to question Pronicheva.
 The result of this deposition was a brief report in Russian, including the questions posed to her, dated February 9, 1967.
 This version incorrectly states that it is based on testimony given at a war crimes trial in 1945 rather than 1946.